ibm-cloud-docs/watson-assistant/getting-started.md

 ![Enhanced home page](images/about-enhanced-homepage.png){: caption="enchanced-homepage" caption-side="top"}

 In the **Assistant architecture** section, you can view the complete structure of your assistant with links to actions that are created by you.
 In addition, you get a quick summary of your configuration that includes the number of actions that are created, the configured search integration, the integrated live agent, and the fallback configuration.
-You can directly access the relevant screens by clicking the links in the boxes.

 ![Assistant architecture](images/about-assistant-architecture.png){: caption="assistant-architecture" caption-side="top"}

-For more information on FAQs, see [FAQs about {{site.data.keyword.conversationshort}}](/docs/watson-assistant?topic=watson-assistant-watson-assistant-faqs#faqs-new-experience).

 ## Tutorial
 {: #getting-started-tutorial}